Indomet/WioPlay/README.md

 To install the Android app on your personal device, please make sure to have [_Android Studio Flamingo or newer_](https://developer.android.com/studio) installed on your machine.

 - Navigate to the File menu, then open the project from the AndroidApp folder.
-- Connect your device to the computer, alternatively you can install an emulator with the help of the android studio device manager.
+- Connect your device to the computer, alternatively you can install an emulator with the help of the Android Studio device manager.
 - At the top of the screen, make sure to select your device
 - Click the run icon, while making sure the phone is open.
 A popup should appear asking for permission to install the app, press yes.
 Now the phone can be unplugged from the computer and the app will function as a normal Android application.